cid-harvard/py-ecomplexity/README.md

 # Economic Complexity and Product Complexity

-THIS PACKAGE IS A WORK IN PROGRESS, DO NOT USE FOR PRODUCTION

 Python package to calculate economic complexity indices.

 STATA implementation of the economic complexity index available at: https://github.com/cid-harvard/ecomplexity